civicrm/civicrm-buildkit/doc/civibuild.md

 $ amp config

 ## Test that "amp" has full and correct information about Apache/MySQL.
+You
-## Depending on the httpd confiuration, you may need to restart httpd
+## may need to alternately restart httpd, re-run "amp test", and/or re-run
-## and re-run "amp test" a few times.
+## "amp config" a few times.

 $ amp test

 ## Create a new build using Drupal and Civi v4.5.
 The command will
 ## print out URLs and credentials for accessing the website.

-$ civibuild create drupal-demo --civi-ver 4.5 --url http://localhost:8001 --admin-pass s3cr3t
+$ civibuild create d45 --url http://localhost:8001 --admin-pass s3cr3t
 ```

 ## Build Types